AliGalal2005/xTextHandler/README.md

 3. Choose Xcode to debug
 4. Select text
 5. Open Editor menu to find extensions
-6. You can set a shortcut for each extension
+6. You can set a shortcut (Key-Binding) for each extension

 # How to write a new Extension
 ### Add definition in Plist: